sokorototo/fuckbrain/README.md

 let machine = new Machine();

-machine.pointer // [ Number ] Points to the current memory location on the tape
+machine.pointer // ( Number ) The memory pointer's location along the tape

-machine.tape // [ TypedArray ] The tape
+machine.execution // ( Number ) The instruction pointer's location along the instruction tape

-machine.execution // [ Number ] Points the current instruction in the current code
+machine.tape // ( TypedArray ) The tape

-machine.stack // [ Number Array ] A stack for popping and pushing "[" and "]" refferences
+machine.stack // [ Number ] The stack, used for storing the last location of a "[" instruction within the instruction tape

-machine.metadata // { Object } This allows you to attach some arbitrary data
+machine.metadata // ( Object ) This allows you to attach some arbitrary data

-machine.terminate() // terminates and resets the machine
+machine.terminate() // Terminates and resets the machine
 ```
 All these properties are reset after your brainfuck is done executing.
 No need to create another machine instance to run more brainfuck, just **`machine.run()`**  again.